bbauska/Coursera-Bootstrap/readme.md

 What are front-end web UI frameworks?

-Let\'s take a step backwards, and imagine that you only know HTML, CSS, and JavaScript.
+Let&apos;s take a step backwards, and imagine that you only know HTML, CSS, and JavaScript.

 If you were asked to design a new website, you would obviously go about